ArashRabbani/AutoEncoderHeartCT/README.md

 * h5py
 * matplotlib

-To train a model from scratch, run 'Train.py' and change the value of the variable 'TrainFromScratch' to True.
+To train a model from scratch, run 'Train.py' file and change the value of the variable 'TrainFromScratch' to True.
 If you just to train with more data change it to False and add your additional data to 'TrainData.h5'.
 If you want the model to save the trained model, change 'AutoSaveModel' to True.
 To predict using the already trained model, run 'Predict.py'.
 It will read from 'TestData.h5' and plot the reconstruction results.